-V&A cares for looted Yemeni funeral stones found in London
+V&A cares for looted Yemeni funeral stones

 The Victoria & Albert Museum (V&A) is to exhibit four ancient carved stones found in an east London interior design shop by an archaeology enthusiast.